Serving Investigative Journalism

 Member Centres

-We currently have seven member investigative journalism centres – in Zambia, Malawi, Namibia, Lesotho, eSwatini and South Africa.
+We currently have seven member investigative journalism centres – in Zambia, Malawi, Namibia, Lesotho, Eswatini and South Africa.

 They are the leading independent, non-profit investigative newsrooms in each of their countries.
 Some may be small, but collectively they punch well above their weight.